 Baguettes are best when they’re freshly baked, but they’re still pretty darn great after a few days!

-To store a French baguette, just wrap it loosely and keep it at room temperature for 2 to 3 days.
-If you notice it’s not as crusty after a while, just pop it in a warm oven (around 170 degrees-ish) for 5 or 10 minutes, and it should come out good as new.
+To store a French baguette, wrap it loosely and keep it at room temperature for 2 to 3 days.
+If you notice it’s not as crusty after a while, just pop it in a warm oven (around 170 degrees-ish) for 5-10 minutes, and it should come out good as new.

 A fancy French boulanger might not agree with me on this one, but I say go for it!

 The baguette slices thaw in just a few minutes at room temp.
-Or they can be warmed in the oven or toasted up.
+Alternatively, they can be warmed in the oven or toasted.
 It’s super convenient!

 Best French Baguette Recipe